|

 STEPHEN ARNOLD Gardener Apr’l 5th

-and seemingly remained at Hoyland Swaine, before Easter was buried on 30th
+remained at Hoyland Swaine, before Easter was buried on 30 January 1718/19

 Easter, wife of Joshua Frettwell of Hoylandswaine buried.